MrDarkness117/vk-selenium-test/README.md

 This is made for implicit testing.
 No future plans for this project, though I would like to implement more features for testing and practice purposes.
 I also plan on introducing Pytest library.

+Of course, you will need Python first.
+Go to `python.org` and get Python 3.6 or higher.
 To run you need Selenium: `"pip install selenium"`
 It is preferred if you run Selenium as a separate venv.
 Activate the venv using `~/venv/Scripts/activate` (MAC/Linux) `activate.bat` (Windows) `./activate.ps1` (PowerShell)
 Navigate to the library cd `./vk-selenium-test` and run `py main.py`